MonoGame/MonoGame/Documentation/improvements.md

 ##Graphics and window routines

+[GraphicsDeviceManager.HardwareModeSwitch ](http://www.monogame.net/documentation/?page=P_Microsoft_Xna_Framework_GraphicsDeviceManager_HardwareModeSwitch) - boolean that controls how to switch window from windowed to fullscreen state(true is hardware switch when false is software(window shrink up and loses borders).

 [GameWindow.AllowAltF4](http://www.monogame.net/documentation/?page=P_Microsoft_Xna_Framework_GameWindow_AllowAltF4) - boolean that allows or disallow using Alt+F4 combo for game window closing.
 You can change it anytime in your code.
 Note : this isnt working on WinRT projects because Alt+F4 is intended to work always on this platform.

 [GameWindow.IsBorderless](http://www.monogame.net/documentation/?page=P_Microsoft_Xna_Framework_GameWindow_IsBorderless) - boolean that makes border of your window invisible.
 You cannot move or resize your game window after this boolean setted to true.
 Works only on desktop platforms.